AtoraSuunva/SmolBot/readme.md

 Technically "Yet Another Mod Bot Nobody Asked For," but all the utils here were made because of my own requirements.
 You are free to invite and use the "public" version [RobotOtter](https://discordapp.com/oauth2/authorize?client_id=189078347207278593&scope=bot&permissions=0).
 You cannot invite Smol Bot.

 > [!WARNING]
-> This is currently still a WIP.
-Most things are pretty stable, but nothing's guaranteed.
+> Most parts of the bot are stable but I maintain this bot as a solo dev in my spare time for mainly my own use.
+I have tried my best but I make no promises about the stability or uptime on the bot.
+Any bug reports or feature requests will be done when (and if) I can get to it.
+Issues are open for bug reports and feature requests.
+PRs are okay but I might take a while to get to them (make sure they past lints).

 ## RobotOtter?

 **tl;dr: This repo *IS* RobotOtter's source code!**

 RobotOtter used to be an ancient mod-like bot with misc commands that I maintained.
-I've partially given up on maintaining it, instead investing my work into Smol Bot, which then ended up superseding RobotOtter in literally every feature.
+I had partially given up on maintaining it, instead investing my work into Smol Bot, which then ended up superseding RobotOtter in literally every feature.
 In the end I decided might as well just run RobotOtter off Smol Bot's codebase (which supported all the exact same mod features) and only have to maintain 3 bots instead of 4.
-Smol Bot is also significantly more advanced in a bunch of ways.
+Current-day RobotOtter uses the identical codebase to Smol Bot and both bots are actively maintained.

 ## Setup

-While open-source, Smol Bot isn't really designed to be ran anywhere.
+While open-source, Smol Bot isn't really designed to be easy for everyone to run.
 If you're familiar with Node.js or Docker, you can get it running yourself, but documentation isn't a big priority.
-Everything below is *mainly* written for my own reference (I have forgotten important steps before, never again).
+Everything below is *mainly* written for my own reference.
+You will be on your own for selfhosted instances.

 ### .env requirements